-RADG 255 Principles of Quality Assurance
+RADG 255 Principles of Quality Assurance 2 cr.

-This course is designed to familiarize students with the basic concepts of quality assurance as applied to diagnostic radiographic equipment and processes.
-As x-ray equipment has become more complex, the need for radiographers to understand detailed workings and limitations of equipment has
+This course is designed to familiarize students with the basic concepts of quality assurance as applied to diagnostic radiographic equipment and image processes.
+As x-ray equipment has become more complex, the need for radiographers to understand detailed workings and limitations of equipment has become more important.
+This course will provide students with the necessary theoretical background and experimental skills through clinical sites laboratory sessions to permit him/her to function effectively as part of a team to measure performance parameters and to evaluate quality assurance programs.

-RADG 260 Clinical Practicum V 8 cr.
+RADG 260 Clinical Practicum V